Myriopteris aemula: Description

 On fertile fronds, the sori are protected by false indusia formed by the edge of the leaf curling back over the underside.
 The false indusia are slightly differentiated from the rest of the leaf tissue, and are 0.05 to 0.3 mm wide.
 The edges of the indusia are not toothed or lobed.
 Beneath them, the sori are usually not continuous around the edge of the leaf, and are often concentrated on lateral lobes of the fertile pinnulets, particularly at the ends of veins.
-Each sporangium in a sorus carries 64 tan spores.
+Each sporangium in a sorus contains 64 tan spores.
 Individual sporophytes are sexual diploids, with a diploid chromosome number of 2n = 58.

 It can be confused with a number of closely related species in the "alabamensis clade" of Myriopteris.
 M. alabamensis and M. microphylla have slightly less divided fronds which are lanceolate and hence more narrow towards the base, while M. cucullans and M. notholaenoides also have lanceolate fronds and bear abundant golden hairs and narrow, hair-like scales on the rachis.